 A Day In The Life of a Web Designer

-Peek behind the scenes to see what Grayscale’s UX Designer Anthony is working on.
+Peek behind the scenes to see what Grayscale’s UX Designer Annah is working on!

-Hi!
-I’m Anthony, my colleagues call me Ming Jai (明仔).
-I’m a Lead Web Designer at Grayscale in Hong Kong.
-Here’s what a “typical” day of agency life looks like for me:
+Hey there!
+I’m Annah—Lead Web Designer at Grayscale here in Hong Kong, and here’s what a ‘typical’ day of agency life looks like for me:

 7:00 Unlike my freelancer wife, I don’t have the luxury of sleeping in.
 I wake up, shower, make some quick breakfast (oatmeal & banana for me, pellets & bok choy for our rabbit Mochi), and tidy up the flat a bit.